TheGuyFromTheApprentice/ActiveGraphNetworks/00_Whitepaper.md

 ```

 This diagram shows how multiple domains feed into AGDB and are processed by the AGN model, enabling cross-domain insights.

----

-Please download the full Markdown file with all the sections, including mermaid diagrams and additional technical flowcharts, to import into GitHub: [Download AGN_AGDB_Whitepaper.md](sandbox:/mnt/data/AGN_AGDB_Whitepaper.md).